clairechabas/js-algorithms-and-data-structures/README.md

-# 🧮 JavaScript Algorithms & Data Structures Exercices
+# 🧮 JavaScript Algorithms & Data Structures Exercises

-Preparing for coding interviews.
+My personal practice space around algorithms and data structures.

 ## Sorting Algorithms
 For unsorted arrays we use algorithms to sort using different approaches.